fbpx

 So when I started, I actually did all my studies in Montreal at McGill University, and I did opera and languages, I loved both.
 And this is why I'm always interested when I hear people speak French in the music that they produce, you know, in the pronunciation, so maybe we'll have to talk about that on another podcast.

-So let's talk about FIDE, tell me Manu, why did you have to pass your FIDE exam?
+So let's talk about fide, tell me Manu, why did you have to pass your fide exam?

 Manu: So my reason was very specific that I was finishing my ten years in Switzerland, and I thought it's better to finish it now than after 10 years.
 If you are non-EU you need A2 oral and A1 written but I did some written exams, mock, so I was very comfortable with that, I should get easily, but of course, you can always do better.
 So that's why I thought let's do it now so that by the time I finish it's not long after you know when I finish 10 years.